Enter the Dragon: Theatrical

 In North America, the film was receiving offers of from American distributors by April 1973 for the distribution rights, several months before release.
 Upon its limited release in August 1973 in four theatres in New York, the film entered the weekly box office charts at number 17 with a gross of in 3 days.
 Upon its expansion the following week, it topped the charts for two weeks.
 Over the next four weeks, it remained in the top 10 while competing with other kung fu films, including Lady Kung Fu, The Shanghai Killers and Deadly China Doll which held the top spot for one week each.

 In October, Enter the Dragon regained the top spot in its eighth week.
-It sold 14.1 million tickets and grossed from its initial US release, making it the year's fourth highest-grossing film in the market.
+It sold 14.1 million tickets and grossed from its initial American release, making it the year's fourth highest-grossing film in the market.
 It was repeatedly re-released throughout the 1970s, with each re-release entering the top five in the box office charts.
 The film's US gross had increased to by 1982, and more than (equivalent to $ million adjusted for inflation) by 1998.

-In Europe, the film initially monopolised several London West End cinemas for five weeks, before becoming a sellout success across Britain and the rest of Europe.
+In the UK, the film initially monopolised several London West End cinemas for five weeks, before becoming a sellout success across Britain and the rest of Europe.
 In England, it grossed over $2.5 million.
 In Spain, it was the seventh top-grossing film of 1973, selling 2,462,489 tickets.
 In France, it was one of the top five highest-grossing films of 1974 (above two other Lee films, The Way of the Dragon at number 8 and Fist of Fury at number 12), with 4,444,582 ticket sales.
 In Germany, it was one of the top 10 highest-grossing films of 1974, with 1.7 million ticket sales.
 In Greece, the film earned in its first year of release.